vincentlaguna/learn-c-cpp/README.md

 - Returning a structure from a function
 - Self-referential structures and linked lists basics
 - Variable length arrays and string functions
+- Experimenting and implementing bubble sort and quick sort algorithms (basic)
 -

 What I have learned in C++: